JackPlowman/github-stats-prototype/docs/development-guide.md

 ## Development Gotchas

-All files that are excluded from git using `.gitignore` are excluded Visual Studio Code's explorer too.
+Cache files are excluded from the Visual Studio Code explorer.